The Thomas Crown Affair (1999 film): Plot

 A close copy of Poker Sympathy from Cassius Marcellus Coolidge's Dogs Playing Poker series is used as a plot point in the film.

 Thieves infiltrate the Metropolitan Museum of Art inside an actual Trojan horse, preparing to steal an entire gallery of paintings, but are apprehended.
-In the confusion, billionaire Thomas Crown – the crime's secret mastermind – steals Monet's painting of San Giorgio Maggiore at Dusk.
+In the confusion, billionaire Thomas Crown – the crime's secret mastermind – steals Claude Monet's painting of San Giorgio Maggiore at Dusk.
 NYPD Detective Michael McCann heads the investigation into the theft of the $100 million artwork, with the unwelcome assistance of insurance investigator Catherine Banning.

-Crown lends a Pissarro to fill the Monet's space in the museum and falls under Banning's suspicion.
+Crown lends a Camille Pissarro to fill the Monet's space in the museum and falls under Banning's suspicion.
 She persuades McCann to begin surveillance of Crown, deducing that he is motivated not by money but by the sheer thrill of the crime.
 Banning later accepts Crown's invitation to dinner.

 At dinner, Banning has a copy of Crown's keys made; she and her team search his home and discover the Monet, which is revealed to be a taunting imitation painted over a copy of Poker Sympathy from the Dogs Playing Poker series.
-Banning confronts Crown, and the two give in to their mutual attraction and have sex.
+Banning confronts Crown, and the two give in to their mutual attraction and have passionate sex.

 Banning and Crown continue their cat-and-mouse game and their trysts, despite McCann's surveillance.
 Accompanying Crown on a trip to Martinique, Banning realizes he is preparing to run but rejects his offer to join him when the time comes.
 McCann presents Banning with photographs of Crown with another woman, Anna, complicating her feelings toward the case and her prime suspect.
 Banning and McCann discover that the fake Monet is in fact an expert forgery that could only have been painted by someone with access to the original; they visit the likeliest forger, Heinrich Knutzhorn, in prison, to no avail, although his body language suggests to them that he recognizes the work.

 Later, Banning finds Crown packing his belongings with Anna.
 He promises Banning his interest lies with her alone, stating that Anna works for him but he would be compromising her to define the nature of their association.
 Crown offers to return the Monet by putting it back on the wall of the museum, and gives Banning a time and place to meet him when he's finished.
 Tearfully, Banning leaves and informs McCann.